Zert/gitit/README.markdown

 Gitit
 =====

+TODO: files plugin should have limit="int" to show recent files only
+TODO: add heuristics for row/col headers to csv plugin
+        assume no header if first row is numbers assume both if first cell is empty but surrounding ones aren't if both, don't fill in the first square at all?

 This is my fork of [gitit][1].
 I'm using it as the basis of my [electronic lab notebook][2], and also trying to contribute back some plugins and other